 There are a lot of researched and proven techniques to manage chargebacks.
 Instead of spending your time learning all of them, let a merchant account implement them for you.

 When you cannot prevent the dispute, honor it.
-It is likely more money and work to fight a dispute than it is to honor it.
+It is likely more money and works to fight a dispute than it is to honor it.
 So, develop a process for dealing with chargebacks.
 Focus on prevention first.
 Then, put the proper policies in place to manage chargebacks when they occur — and they will occur.
 Don’t freak out when you get your first chargeback.
 If you’ve put together plans to protect against chargebacks, you’ll know exactly how to manage it.
 And when all else fails, honor the dispute.

 Chargebacks are nothing new or foreign to the business world, and they aren’t going away anytime soon.
 Take a proactive approach to protect your business from the effects of credit card chargebacks by working with a high risk payment processor, keeping diligent records, and honoring disputes when necessary.
 If you take these three steps, you won’t be spending your time worrying about chargebacks and can focus on growing and scaling your business instead.